readium/swift-toolkit/docs/Guides/Readium LCP.md

 )
 ```

 An LCP package is secured with a *user passphrase* for decrypting the content.
 The `LCPAuthenticating` protocol used by `LCPService.contentProtection(with:)` provides the passphrase when needed.
-You can use the default `LCPDialogAuthentication` which displays a pop-up to enter the passphrase, or implement your own method for passphrase retrieval.
+You can use the default UIKit `LCPDialogAuthentication` which displays a pop-up to enter the passphrase, or implement your own method for passphrase retrieval.
+If your application is built using SwiftUI, [prefer using the new `LCPDialog`](#using-the-swiftui-lcp-authentication-dialog)

 > [!NOTE]
 > The user will be prompted once per passphrase since `ReadiumLCP` stores known passphrases on the device.